budnerp/ansible_role_git/README.md

 Ansible role for GIT 2.9 installation for CentOS 7

 ## What's inside?
+1. Installtion from source (version 2.9) or from `centos7.iuscommunity.org` (version 2.16) RPM
-1. GIT 2.9 and it's dependencies:
+2. Source installation: GIT 2.9 and it's dependencies:
     - dh-autoreconf
     - curl-devel
     - expat-devel